stat-learning/group-4/README.md

 ## Code:

-The code used for our anaylsis can be found in the R script titled "FinalFeatureExtraction.R" under the work folder.
+Within the "technical_report" folder, the code used for our anaylsis can be found in the R script titled "FinalFeatureExtraction.R" under the R_code folder.
 Under the same folder, the "models.Rmd" file contains code used to construct our classification models.